cheesehero112/notes/Chihiro's Study Progress.md

 4/2/22: Started in tandem with Cafe Menu project.
 Finished up to CSS Selectors.

 ### Udemy JavaScript:

+4/21/22: Reviewed #42, 43, 44 to better understand the concept.
+Practiced using`.filter()`.
+Finished #45, and currently working on #46 challenge - improved expense tracker

 4/13/22: Finished #43 - 44, but haing a hard time understanding everything.
 Will be reviewing older videos in the array section to understand everything better